AideenM12/Childs-Play-English-MS2/TESTING.md

 ## User Testing
- * The site was tested by my six year old Niece, Shae, due to the fact she is a member of the target age group.
+ * The site was tested by my six year old niece, Shae, due to the fact she is a member of the target age group.
 She was able to inituitively navigate the site with no assistance and responded positively to the colors and imagery.
 She is also bilingual which was useful in testing the target language and primary function of the site.
 No issues were noticed during this user testing and user experience appeared to be overwhelmingly positive.

 * The site was also tested by members of the Slack community in the peer-code-review channel who pointed out that the desktop version had an unnecessary scroll feature to find the question buttons and also that the footer links did not open in a new tab.
 These issues have since been resolved.